codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 ### Review and update application Configuration
 The Configuration tab displays the definitions for the application.
 Apart from the application name and runtime, you can change any setting, and commit the changes.

 For more information on application definitions, see [Creating GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application).

 ## GitOps Overview and DORA dashboards

-If you have several applications and deployments, the GitOps Overview and the DORA metrics dashboards are particularly useful, to managers and developers alike.
+If you have several applications and deployments, the GitOps Overview and the DORA metrics dashboards are the go-to dashboards for managers and developers alike.

-The GitOps Overview offers a global view of runtimes, managed clusters, and deployments.
+The **GitOps Overview** dashboard offers a global view of runtimes, managed clusters, and deployments.
 For system-wide visualization in real-time, this is your dashboard of choice in Codefresh.
-Go to [GitOps Overview](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.
+* Go to [GitOps Overview](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.

 For information on the GitOps Overview dashboard, see [GitOps Overview dashboard]({{site.baseurl}}/docs/dashboards/home-dashboard).

 {% include
 image.html
 lightbox="true"
 file="/images/reporting/gitops-overview-dashboard.png"
 url="/images/reporting/gitops-overview-dashboard.png"
 alt="GitOps Overview dashboard"
 caption="GitOps Overview dashboard"
 max-width="50%"
 %}

-Monitoring DORA metrics can help identify delivery issues in your organization by detecting bottlenecks among teams, and help to optimize your deployments, at technical or organizational levels.
+Monitoring **DORA metrics** can help identify delivery issues in your organization by detecting bottlenecks among teams, and help to optimize your deployments, at technical or organizational levels.
 Codefresh offers support for DORA metrics out of the box.
 For more information, see [DORA metrics]({{site.baseurl}}/docs/dashboards/dora-metrics).